 The Cambridge Phenomenon is robust and self-perpetuating.
 That said, if a bomb had dropped on King’s College’s Great Hall on 29 March, a large part of the city’s entrepreneurial gene pool would have been wiped out.

-That’s because some 230 of Cambridge’s finest academic entrepreneurs were gathered inside, celebrating ten years of transforming University ideas into commercial reality.
+That’s because some 230 of Cambridge’s leading academic entrepreneurs were gathered inside, celebrating ten years of transforming University ideas into commercial reality.

 The occasion was Ideas to Reality, an event Cambridge Enterprise has hosted every year since its founding.
 To mark our tenth anniversary, Ideas to Reality 2017 was bigger than ever and designed to highlight a decade of success stories in tech transfer, consultancy and investment.